-As this change happens, the prospect of polarisation of the workforce is a looming concern for young people.
+As this change happens, the prospect of polarisation of the workforce is a looming concern (PDF) for young people.
 “Polarisation” is the hollowing out of the labour market: a decline in the share of mid-level skilled jobs considered “entry level” for young Australians.
 This will mean reduced opportunities for young people to enter the workforce, and limited opportunities for upward career progression from lower-skilled jobs.

 Which industries show growth?

 The Australian economy has shifted from one which produces goods to one which services people.
 Almost 80% of the workforce is employed in the services industries.